Scrubs Magazine

 Men in Nursing, Soy Enfermer, Student Nurses and has an average follower base of 5 million users.

+As of 2025, the magazine has ceased operations due to internal restructuring and the exit of Singer.

 Concept

 Strategic Partners, Inc. (SPI) – a nursing apparel and footwear company in the United States and manufacturer/distributor of scrubs – is the Publisher.
 The concept for Scrubs was created by Michael Singer of SPI now Careismatic Brands.